falcosecurity/falco-website/content/en/docs/getting-started/docker-quickstart.md

     falcosecurity/falco:{{< latest >}}
 ```

-Falco is now enabled and is monitoring your system for events.
-Falco comes with a [pre-installed set of rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) that alert you upon suspicious behavior.
+Falco is now monitoring your system using the [pre-installed set of rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) that alert you upon suspicious behavior.

 ## Trigger a rule